bryancaro/bryancaro/README.md

 - **Internet of Things (IoT) Technology**: I am also fascinated by IoT technology and its potential for creating innovative applications.
 I stay updated on the latest advancements in this area, leveraging this knowledge to enhance my projects.

+### Libraries

+Here are some of the libraries I have created:

+1. [CoreNetwork](https://github.com/bryancaro/CoreNetwork): A Swift Package Manager (SPM) library for handling analytics calls, service calls, and Core Data integration.

+2. [CoreHelpers](https://github.com/bryancaro/CoreHelpers): A Swift Package Manager (SPM) library that provides useful tools such as extensions, modifiers, utilities, and more for Swift and SwiftUI development.

+### Projects

+Here are some of the projects I have developed:

+1. [Your Trip](https://github.com/bryancaro/Your-Trip): Welcome to Your Trip, a flight search application designed to make it easier for you to find flights to any destination worldwide.
+This app is part of a technical test for the Ryanair company.
+Developed using iOS 15, SwiftUI, The Composable Architecture (TCA), and Unit tests.

+2. [CabifyChallenge](https://github.com/bryancaro/Store-Challenge): Our e-commerce application is an online shopping platform designed to facilitate the purchasing experience of our users.
+The application is developed in Xcode using SwiftUI, following the MVVM architecture, and employing TDD to ensure greater code quality and stability.
+Developed using iOS 14, SwiftUI, MVVM, Uses Cases, and TDD.

+3. [AdHealth-Tracker](https://github.com/bryancaro/AdHealth-Tracker): This is a development project for an application that allows you to track your daily steps and view if you've broken any records.
+The app is built using SwiftUI for the user interface, Core Data for data storage, and Async Await for asynchronous programming.
+Developed using HealthKit, iOS 15, SwiftUI, MVVM, Uses Cases, and TDD.

+4. [Rappi-Watch](https://github.com/bryancaro/Rappi-Watch): La aplicación permite a los usuarios visualizar un catálogo de películas y series de TV por categorías con sus respectivos detalles.
+Developed using iOS 14, SwiftUI, and MVVM.

+5. [PunkApp](https://github.com/bryancaro/PunkApp): La aplicación permite a los usuarios visualizar un catálogo de cervezas con sus respectivos detalles.
+Developed using iOS 14, SwiftUI, and MVVM.

 ### Experience

 - **iOS Developer** - Carrefour, Madrid, Spain